John Crowe Ransom: Career

 In 1937, he accepted a position at Kenyon College in Gambier, Ohio.
 He was the founding editor of the Kenyon Review, and continued as editor until his retirement in 1959.
 In 1966, he was elected to the American Academy of Arts and Letters.

 He has few peers among twentieth-century American university teachers of humanities; his distinguished students included Donald Davidson, Randall Jarrell, George Lanning, Robert Lowell, Andrew Lytle, Allen Tate, Peter Taylor, Robie Macauley, Robert Penn Warren, E.L.
-Doctorow, Cleanth Brooks, Richard M. Weaver, James Wright, and Constantinos Patrides (himself a Rhodes Scholar, who dedicated his monograph on John Milton's Lycidas to Ransom's memory).
+Doctorow, Cleanth Brooks, Richard M. Weaver, James Wright, and C. A. Patrides.
 His literary reputation is based chiefly on two collections of poetry, Chills and Fever (1924) and Two Gentlemen in Bonds (1927).
 Believing he had no new themes upon which to write, his subsequent poetic activity consisted almost entirely of revising ("tinkering", he called it) his earlier poems.
 Hence Ransom's reputation as a poet is based on the fewer than 160 poems he wrote and published between 1916 and 1927.
 In 1963, the poet/critic and former Ransom student Randall Jarrell published an essay in which he highly praised Ransom's poetry: